vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-03-locking-down-web-app-to-functions-communications-using-subnets.md

 No parameters are required, only a resource group.

-After the deployment is completed we should have the following resources:
+After the deployment is completed, we should have the following resources:

 ![Resources](/assets/posts/2020/1/locking-down-web-app-to-functions-communications-using-subnets/resources.png)